psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

 ### 4. Edit your repository.

 We want to edit the README.md file that came with the repository.
 While doing this, we will temporarily put the terminal aside (do not close it, just minimize the window).
 We will then use any editor to edit the README.md file that came with the repository we just cloned.

-This is just like what we did in [Tutorial 003](https://github.com/psychdatascience/FDS-CourseOne/blob/main/tutorial003.md#4-edit-a-repository-edit-an-existing-file).
-Pick your editor of choice, edit the README.md file and let's add your First Name, Middle initials, and Family name as Title header, after that let's add a tag-line that can give a quick sense of who you are for example *I am a professor at The University of Texas at Austin interested in Psychology, Neuroscience and Data Science.* After that let's write a short biography.
+Pick your editor of choice, edit the README.md file, and let's add your First Name, Middle initials, and Family name as the Title header, after that let's add a tag-line that can give a quick sense of who you are for example *I am a professor at The University of Texas at Austin interested in Psychology, Neuroscience and Data Science.* After that let's write a short biography.
 Write something short about your background, for example, I would write:

 *I work in a Public University because I believe in science and education.
 I like to think that by teaching young minds how to think critically and how to use cutting-edge tools, like coding, we can make the world a better place.
 It is not a simple task, but I believe we can.*

 Finally, finish editing, save, and close your editor.
-Now we are ready to make our first commit.
+Now we are ready to make our `commit`.

 First, let's learn how to take a look at the status of your local repository.
 Let's go back to the terminal, navigate to the new folder we just cloned, and check the status of the repository: